-How Common Is Prostate Cancer
+How Common Is Prostate Cancer?

 What Are the Symptoms

-To most common signs of prostate cancer belong problems with urination such as the decreased flow of urine, frequent urination, and loss of bladder control.
-Additionally, blood in urine belongs to often-recognized prostate cancer symptoms.
-Moreover, erectile dysfunctions and pain in legs and lower parts of the spine may belong to prostatitis symptoms.
+To most common signs of prostate cancer belong problems with urination such as the decreased flow of urine, frequent urination, and loss of bladder control, the need to strain to empty the bladder and blood in the urine.
+Moreover, erectile dysfunctions and discomfort or pain when sitting may belong to prostatitis symptoms.

 Prostate Cancer Causes & Prevention

 There is no such thing as direct prostate cancer causes.
 However, there is a number of prostate cancer risk factors which shall be generally known.
-Lack of exercise, unhealthy diet, bad habits such as smoking, and obesity are among such prostate cancer risk factors.
-Additionally, we can mention the prostate cancer age – most men suffer from it when they reach their sixties.
+According to research, a significant number of cases reported sustainable positive changes in regard to diet, tobacco and alcohol consumption affect prostate cancer progression and benefit quality of life.

 Prostate Cancer Treatment

 There are several prostate cancer treatment options available since various prostate cancer stages require a different strategy to cope with them.
 As a result, not all prostate cancer treatment alternatives are recommended for every patient.
-Doctors after analysing the case choose the best combination of prostate cancer treatments at hand and then try to either eradicate totally (in early prostate cancer stages) or at least control or partially shrink (in late prostate cancer stages) cancer.
-Among these options we can mention:
+Doctors after analyzing the case choose the best combination of prostate cancer treatments at hand and then try to either totally eliminate (in stage 1 and stage 2) or at least control or partially reduce (in stage 3 or stage 4) cancer.

-- Prostate Cancer Treatment with Radiation –as in many other types of cancer, prostate cancer can be treated with radiation generated by a machine (external radiation treatment) or injected into one’s body (internal radiation).
-Prostate cancer treatment with radiation may be a treatment on its own or can be used in combination with prostate cancer surgery and other methods.
+- Prostate Cancer Treatment with Radiation –as in many other types of cancer, prostate cancer can be treated with radiotherapy generated by a machine (external radiation treatment) or injected into one’s body (internal radiation).
+As the prostate is close to many vital structures, radiation therapy can disrupt normal urinary, bowel, and sexual functioning and cause side effects.